hassaan4584/Swiftjective-C/_posts/2020-5-19-How-a-Feature-Ships.md

 {% include lazyLoadImage.html image="../assets/images/fun.gif" %}

-These are the things that add up over time, and if you don't address them your app starts to feel just a little off.
+These are the things that add up over time, and make your app feel "[iOS-y][3]"

 Also, here are the things I consider best in class but I wasn't able to get in: